 A black German Shepherd looks very similar to an average Shepherd.
 They exhibit the same, traditional look of the breed with few differences.
 They often have a straighter back and tend to be larger when compared to the standard Shepherd.
 Their coat can range from long to short, with their long coat giving off the appearance of feathering, flowing or skirting.

-The Black German Shepherd is solid in color, spouting either a medium or long coat.
+The Black German Shepherd is solid black in color, spouting either a medium or long coat.
 There are variants of the black color found on Shepherds which include black with tan, cream, silver, red, sable and spotted.

 These colors are found as a solid color (the rarest), single-color coats, or a bi-colored or particolored coat which is mostly solid with marking of another color.
 Other colors include gray, liver, light blue, and panda.